t-mochizuki/igo/README.md

-This is board game.
+This is a board game.

-If you interest in this game, you execute a following command.
+If you are interested in this game, execute the following commands.

 ``` sh
 $ gem install bundler